James R. Jones

 James Robert Jones (born May 5, 1939) is an American lawyer, diplomat, Democratic politician, a retired U.S. Congressman from Oklahoma, and a former U.S. Ambassador to Mexico under President Bill Clinton.

 Jones grew up in Muskogee, Oklahoma, and was involved in politics at an early age.
 He worked as a legislative assistant to U.S. Representative Ed Edmondson and as Appointments Secretary to U.S. President Lyndon B. Johnson.

 In 1972, after returning to Oklahoma, Jones ran for Oklahoma's 1st congressional district.
-He won the election and was re-elected six times.
+He won and was re-elected six times.
 During his tenure in Congress, which lasted until 1987, Jones served four years as the Chairman of the House Budget Committee.

 Early life and career

 Jones was born and educated in Muskogee, Oklahoma.
 By the age of 12, Jones was campaigning for Ed Edmondson's bid for Congress.
 He received his B.A. degree in 1961 from the University of Oklahoma, where he also joined Lambda Chi Alpha fraternity.
 Jones was accepted at Georgetown University Law Center (in Washington, D.C.) and graduated with an LL.B. in 1964.

 Jones enlisted and served in the U.S. Army Reserve (from 1961 to 1968) and also served briefly in the Army Counterintelligence Corps (at the rank of captain, from 1964 to 1965).
 Jones was also admitted to the Oklahoma bar in 1964 and commenced his practice of law in Tulsa, Oklahoma.